RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 {{%excerpt-include filename="rs/concepts/data-access/oss-cluster-api.md" %}}
 For more information, see [Redis OSS Cluster API]({{< relref "/rs/concepts/data-access/oss-cluster-api.md" >}}).

-These multi-key commands are not allowed with OSS cluster API:
-DEL, MSET, MGET, EXISTS, UNLINK, TOUCH

 Note: The OSS Cluster API setting is not cluster-wide.
 The setting only applies to the specified database.